danielearwicker/danielearwicker.github.io/pages/Domesday.md

 It works great for most places where people gather in large numbers, because near the equator North-South lines are *almost* parallel.
 They start to converge as you get closer to the poles, so travelling "1 degree West" is a significantly longer journey in London than it is in Edinburgh.
 And at the poles the distortion becomes infinite and the longitude becomes meaningless.
 But who hangs out there?
 No one important.

 Even so, on a local scale, historically, other coordinate systems were used.
-For the UK, [Ordinance Survey has a fantastic document](https://www.ordnancesurvey.co.uk/business-government/tools-support/os-net/coordinates) that is well worth at least skim reading.
+For the UK, [Ordnance Survey has a fantastic document](https://www.ordnancesurvey.co.uk/business-government/tools-support/os-net/coordinates) that is well worth at least skim reading.
 There's also [the EPSG](https://epsg.io/) repository of worldwide coordinate systems, which gives each one an ID number, in accordance with bureaucratic tradition.
 The ones we care about here are:

 - [EPSG:4326](https://epsg.io/4326) - the WSG 84 global standard.
 - [EPSG:27700](https://epsg.io/27700) - the British National Grid, defined in 1936.